moltenform/labs_youthful_projects/src/csdownloadvid/doc/setup.md

 If you don't already have ffmpeg,

 * Download compiled ffmpeg binaries from [here](https://ffmpeg.zeranoe.com/builds/).
 The default "version", "architecture", and "linking" is fine.
-Save to any directory, you don't have to add to the PATH or add to program files.
+Save to any directory you like, you don't have to add to the PATH or add to program files.

-## Building from source
+### Build from source

 If you don't already have Visual Studio,

-* [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) is free as-in beer.
+* Visual Studio Community is free for open source projects, can be downloaded  [here](https://visualstudio.microsoft.com/downloads/).

+In a command line,

 * Make a destination directory in a writable location, like `C:\path\to\csdownload`

-* Open a command line,

 * Run `cd C:\path\to\csdownload`